Write each equation in its equivalent exponential form. 2 = log9 x

 Definition of Logarithms

 A logarithm answers the question: to what exponent must the base be raised to produce a given number?
-For example, log base 9 of x equals 2 means 9 raised to what power equals x.
+For example, log base 9 of x equals 2 means 9 raised to the power 2 equals x.
 Understanding this definition is essential to convert between logarithmic and exponential forms.

 Conversion Between Logarithmic and Exponential Forms